frenchdonuts/neoql/src/doc/UserGuide.rst

 Workflow
 -------------------------------------------------------------

-The basic workflow defined for |neoql| is to:
+The basic workflow defined for NeoQL is to:

 	- model you `Domain Object`_: